Virgile-Colrat/sunmonocle/README.md

 THE SUN MONOCLE
-You can find all the info on how the system works and is build: https://www.instructables.com/Cap-Mounted-Sun-monocle/
+You can find all the info on how the system works and is build: https://www.instructables.com/Cap-Mounted-Sun-monocle/ (probably available on june 17th 2024) and a very quick video of the simple design: https://youtu.be/IkB4isfE1hg

 You r all excited to go to the beach, you get your towel, swimsuit, the cooler and hat and leave to go to the ocean.
 Oh no, did you forgot your sunglasses ?
 No! there are integrated to your cap, Phew !